 Site Overlay

-Termination of Provider Participation FAQs
+Provider Termination FAQs

-The differences between exclusion, sanction, and termination are crucial for healthcare employers to understand when seeking to find and retain skilled professionals.
-Because the HHS-OIG and GSA-SAM federal databases refer to exclusions as “sanctions,” healthcare and compliance professionals often confuse the two terms because they are incorrectly used interchangeably.
-A sanction results from an administrative hearing where an individual or entity violates an administrative rule, civil law, or criminal offense, leading to various penalties.
-Sanctions are enforced by the Office of the Inspector General (OIG) in the U.S. Department of Health and Human Services or a state Medicaid program.
-A sanction from aLearn MoreExclusion, Sanction, and Termination, what’s the difference?
+The differences between sanctions, exclusions, and termination are crucial for healthcare organizations to understand when hiring and retaining skilled professionals.
+Sanctions A sanction results from an administrative hearing where an individual or entity violates an administrative rule, civil law, or criminal offense, leading to various penalties.
+Sanctions are enforced by the Office of the Inspector General (OIG) or a State Medicaid program authority.
+A sanction from a healthcare disciplinary or licensing board can lead to significant consequences, the most severe of which is an exclusion.
+Exclusions An exclusion results from an extreme sanction issued by the Office of Inspector General (OIG).
+Exclusions areLearn MoreMedicaid Exclusions, Sanctions, Terminations – What’s the Difference?

 How to File a Complaint with Medicare

 Medicare receives over 100,000 complaints annually.
 You’re not alone if you’re dissatisfied with any aspect of the federal healthcare program.
 You might be wondering how to express your concerns.
-Frequently Asked Questions What is a grievance Medicare?
+Frequently Asked Questions What is a grievance with Medicare?
 A Medicare grievance is a patient’s dissatisfaction with any aspect of a health care provider’s service or even the health care plan itself.
 It can be for reasons such as an inability to schedule an appointment with an approved Medicare provider or feeling like you were treated poorly by a doctor, nurse, or other medical staff member.
-How do I file a CMSLearn MoreHow to File a Complaint with Medicare
+How do I file aLearn MoreHow to File a Complaint with Medicare

-Q: Which exclusion list should I use to check employees and vendors, the OIG-LEIE or the GSA-SAM?
-It is recommended that you check both the Office of Inspector General’s (OIG) List of Excluded Individuals and Entities (LEIE) and the General Services Administration’s (GSA) System for Award Management (SAM) databases as well as all of the publicly available State Medicaid Exclusion Lists.
-According to 42 CFR Part §455.436(b) — Federal database checks, State Medicaid agencies must: Check the Social Security Administration’s Death Master File, the National Plan and Provider Enumeration System (NPPES), the List of Excluded Individuals/Entities (LEIE), the System forLearn MoreMedicare Exclusion Lists Frequently Asked Questions
+Which exclusion list should I use to check employees and vendors, the OIG-LEIE or the GSA-SAM?
+It is recommended that you check both the Office of Inspector General’s (OIG) List of Excluded Individuals and Entities (LEIE) and the General Services Administration’s (GSA) System for Award Management (SAM) databases, as well as all of the publicly available State Exclusion Lists.
+According to 42 CFR Part §455.436(b) — Federal database checks, State Medicaid agencies must: (b) Check the Social Security Administration’s Death Master File, the National Plan and Provider Enumeration System (NPPES), the List of Excluded Individuals/Entities (LEIE), the System for AwardLearn MoreExclusion Lists FAQs